 - Compressor: The compressor starts the system’s cooling cycle and allows you to control your facility’s temperature.
 It compresses the refrigerant, raising its temperature before it moves on to the condenser.

-- Condenser coil: The condenser coil receives gas refrigerant and turns it into liquid.
+- Condenser coil: The condenser on a commercial HVAC Delaware coil receives gas refrigerant and turns it into liquid.
 It also removes hot air from your facility and redistributes it outside.

-- Thermal expansion valve: This valve expands the refrigerant from a liquid to a gas or vapor.
+- Thermal expansion valve (TXV): Commonly referred to as the TXV, this valve expands the refrigerant from a liquid to a gas or vapor.
 Then the refrigerant flows into the air handler’s evaporator coil.

 - Air handler: The air handler circulates cool air throughout your facility.
 It also contains the evaporator coil and blower.
 The evaporator coil stores the refrigerant it receives from the compressor and condenser, while the blower moves over the coil to remove heat from the air.

-- Chiller: The chiller cools down the liquid that runs through an HVAC system.
+- Chiller: The chiller cools down the liquid that runs through a commercial HVAC Delaware.
 Some HVAC systems use water-cooled chillers, while others use air-cooled chillers.

 - Ductwork: The duct system carries the air produced by the HVAC system to different parts of your facility.
 It works best if it’s clear of dust, dirt, and bacteria.

 Need work done on your commercial HVAC system?
 Reach out to Service Unlimited today!